hipe/tmx/autonomous_component_system/doc/issues/003-interpretations-to-and-expressions-of-an-ACS.md

 there is a particular way that we "interpret from" this modality, and a particular way we "express to" it as well.

+the ways in which [#019] "intent" is distinct from "modality" might not be valuable, and is certain not defined concretely.